 Thomond Park is the home ground of Munster Rugby, one of the most successful and best supported rugby clubs in the world.
+The famous venue is renowned internationally for its unique history and atmosphere.

 The famous venue, renowned internationally for its unique history and atmosphere, has been redeveloped and now boasts an increased capacity of 25,600.